-Over 1,000 teachers from all over New York City are invited to make their selections at our event in early March each year.
+Over 1,200 teachers from all over New York City select books at our distribution in early March each year.
 Hundreds of student, parent and teacher volunteers assist in all aspects of collecting and distributing the books.

-Project Cicero is a partnership of New York City parent and student volunteers, The New York Society Library, Vornado Realty Trust, and The New York Post, in association with Teach for America New York and the New York City Teaching Fellows.
+Project Cicero is a partnership of independent, public, and parochial schools, The New York Society Library, Vornado Realty Trust, and New York Post, in association with Teach for America New York and the New York City Teaching Fellows.

-On-line donations of new books may be made through this website by clicking on the “Wish List.”
-Books on the list are in great demand by participating teachers.
+On-line donations of new books may be made through this website by clicking “Wish List.”
+Listed books are in great demand by participating teachers.
 Monetary donations are also welcome and may be made through this website by clicking “Contact Us.”

 Project Cicero is named in honor of the Roman writer, statesman, orator and philosopher Marcus Tullius Cicero, who created extensive libraries in the first century, B.C.
 He shared his love of literature and learning, just as Project Cicero seeks to do.